adobe/spectrum-css/README.md

 ## Releasing

+### Releasing individual components

-Releasing is handled by Lerna.
+Releasing individual components is handled by Lerna.
 When any component or its dependencies change, Lerna will queue that component (and all of its dependents) up for a release.
-Additionally, if any component included by a bundle changes, the bundle will be queued up for a release.

 To release everything that has changed, simply run: